torvista/Zen_Cart-Google_reCAPTCHA/README.md

 and this will be additional to whatever is your already-working CSP policies/parameters as in this user example:
 https://www.zen-cart.com/showthread.php?198357-Support-Thread-for-Google-reCAPTCHA-plugin&p=1390588#post1390588

-d) If you still cannot get it to work, post an issue here or in the relevant thread on the Zen Cart Forums - https://www.zen-cart.com/showthread.php?198357-Support-Thread-for-Google-reCAPTCHA
+a) If you still cannot get it to work, post an issue here or in the relevant thread on the Zen Cart Forums - https://www.zen-cart.com/showthread.php?198357-Support-Thread-for-Google-reCAPTCHA

 ## Notes
 a)	If the PHP environment has 'allow_url_fopen' disabled and so 'file_get_contents' does not work.
 The code will drop to an alternative method using fsockopen.
-b)	If the PHP environment does not have 'fsockopen' available.
+a)	If the PHP environment does not have 'fsockopen' available.
 The code will drop to an alternative method using cURL.

 ## How it Works
-The template file requests the recaptcha html to display the recaptcha, generated from the recaptcha_get_html function.
+1. The template file snippet gets the recaptcha html from the recaptcha_get_html function.
-When the user submits the form, there is a POST with the recaptcha data.
-The header of the file uses a notifier to send that to the recaptcha observer, which validates it.
+1. The function decides if that page has been enabled for displaying the reCaptcha.
+If so, it returns the html necessary for the page to get the code from Google.
+If not, it returns a html comment to that effect, which can be seen in the page source (for debugging).
+1. When the form is submitted, a notifier in that specific page triggers the observer which creates the code to handle the response from Google (via api.js).
-On success, global $error is false subsequent to the notifier.
+If the response is ok, the global $error is returned as false and the form processing continues.
-On failure, global $error contains error message(s).
-Depending on the page, these are output by messageStack or in the case of BISN, outputted via the XHTML variable-substitution template.
+If the response is not ok, the global $error is returned as true and a corresponding error message is displayed in the messageStack (in the case of BISN, outputted via the XHTML variable-substitution template).

 ## Changelog
 2025+: See the commit history